How to Make a Training Video Right in PowerPoint

 How to edit a video

-The tool provides you with a lot of options that will help you make a professional-looking video.
+The tool provides you with many options that will help you make professional-looking training videos.

-• Finally, the Fade In and Fade Out effects enable the smooth transition of the audio from one part to another.
-They are often used with music at the beginning and end of the video.
+- Finally, the Fade In and Fade Out effects enable the smooth transition of the audio from one part to another.
+They are often used with music at the beginning and end of training videos.

 To preserve the applied changes, click on Save and Close in the upper left corner.

-If your PowerPoint presentation contains animation and transition effects, you can easily synchronize them with your training video.
-To do this, select a slide on the timeline and click the Sync button.
+If your PowerPoint presentation includes animations and transition effects, you can synchronize them with your video easily, also without any need for prior video editing experience.
+Simply select a slide on the timeline and click on the Sync button.

 A Sync panel will appear above the timeline.
 To start the process, click on Start Sync.